 Congratulations on your decision to pursue Medicine as a career!
-Medicine is a challenging field that will constantly test your ability to work hard and stay disciplined.
-But it is not all hard work; you will also find that Medicine is one of the most rewarding careers available.
+Medicine is a challenging field that will constantly test your ability to stay disciplined.
+But it is not all work; you will also find that Medicine is one of the most rewarding careers available.
 You will learn about many fields of study such as anatomy, physiology and pharmacology, and be able to directly apply them to a clinical environment.

 The deadline to apply for medicine in Australia closes at the end of September.
 This blog is designed to assist students with the application process.